VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ### Verification of the Backend Server Signature

-When any response received from the backend server, the response contains a signature in the response headers.
+When any response is received from the backend server, the response contains a signature in the response headers.
 The example application verifies this signature before taking any actions on the response data.

 ###### Swift